In our most recent podcast, Howie and Mark discuss dental clinic marketing budget allocation, and where it should be in 2019.

 Howie: Alright, we are back.
 We have to get our promotion in there too.
 You know, its part of our budget allocation.

-Mark: Right, you have newsletters that you send out to your existing patients, all you know, all those things go into the internal promotion category, so that that allocation pays for that, boom.
+Mark: Right, you have newsletters that you send out to your existing patients, all you know, all those things go into the dental internal marketing category, so that that allocation pays for that, boom.
 Okay, so there’s five to 7% of your total budget.

 So, what’s the sweet spot?
 I can tell you where we have 95% of our well, yeah, about 90% of our clients, I can tell you where their allocation is.
-Their allocation is, once you get internal promotion off to the side, you put that off to the side.
+Their allocation is, once you get internal dental promotion off to the side, you put that off to the side.
 And now you have two main categories you have online, and you have offline.
 Those are two big categories.
-How much money am I going to devote to online?
+How much money am I going to devote to online dental marketing?
 And how much am I going to devote to offline?
 Because basically what you’re saying, not perfectly.
-But basically, online is passive advertising.
+But basically, online dental marketing is passive advertising.
 Offline is aggressive advertising.

 Basically, what you’re saying is, is how much money am I going to use passively?
 To be there for the audience that has a real or perceived need?
 So, they find me?
 And how much money am I going to spend introducing the services, amenities and technologies to the surrounding community?
 To drive them to my website, even though they didn’t ask for it, even though they don’t have a perceived or real need at this moment?
 There are a million things about general dentistry, they don’t, they’re not aware of I can interest them.
 Okay, so those are your two categories online/offline, passive/aggressive.
 They’re the same basic, same basic categories.